mfactory-osaka/ESPTimeCast/README.md

 **⚠️ Note for existing users:** If you have previously uploaded /data via LittleFS, you can safely skip that step now — the device will manage config files internally.

 &nbsp;
-## 🏠 ESPTimeCast Home Assistant Integration
+## 🏠 ESPTimeCast™ Home Assistant Integration

 This guide explains how to integrate **ESPTimeCast** with **Home Assistant** to send custom messages to your LED display.